sengokudaikon/vscode-aider/README.md

 ## Changelog

-For a detailed list of changes and updates, please refer to the [CHANGELOG.md](CHANGELOG.md) file.
+For a detailed list of changes and updates, please refer to the CHANGELOG

 ## Acknowledgements